RuizhenMai/academic-blog/linear_algebra/UnitI/Factorization_into_A_eq_LU.md

 ## Row Exchanges

-As mentioned in previouly lectures, permutation matrices are matrices that just change the order of rows.
+As mentioned in [lecture 2](./Elimination_of_Matrices), permutation matrices are matrices that just change the order of rows.
 For e.g.

 $$
 P_{12}=\left[\begin{matrix}